bridgetownrb/bridgetown-lit-renderer/README.md

 <% end %>
 ```

 **Disabling hydration?** If for some reason you can't permit a `hydrate-root` element to wrap a Lit code block, you can pass a `hydrate_root: false` argument to the `lit` helper.
 This breaks hydration however, and likewise the [Declarative Shadow DOM (DSD)](https://web.dev/declarative-shadow-dom/) polyfill won't be loaded.
-(Currently DSD is only supported natively in Chromium-based browsers such as Chrome, Edge, and Brave.)
 It will thus be up to you to manage those features as you see fit.

 ## Testing